 - You suspect or know his income increased, and therefore believe you are entitled to more.

 - He suspects or knows you are earning more (good for you!) and therefore he should be paying less.

 - He believes (or says) his income decreased, or his living expenses went up, so he should pay less.

 - One of your remarried, or is in a relationship or living with a girlfriend or boyfriend, and therefore your financial situation has changed, and one of you believes the payments should be adjusted, too.

 - Someone believes income is earned under the table, is not reported, or otherwise being hidden.

 And on and on.
 It's exhausting, toxic, keeps you enmeshed in the emotional part of the divorce for ever and ever, and the only people who benefit from this are the divorce lawyers, who laugh all the way to the bank.

 Take alimony out of the equation, the co-parenting relationship improves, and the divorce is far more amicable from the start.
 In fact, you may even be file a no-contest, DIY divorce, for a few hundred dollars.

 There are several quality online programs that will help you work through all the necessary discussions, write an agreement, have it looked over by a family lawyer in your state, and then file it.

-More about online divorce programs in our Top 10 roundup of DIY divorce.
+Learn more about online divorce programs in our Top 10 roundup of divorce paper products.